 That said, a pump can fail due to loose or damaged connectors to the pump.
 So before you get your power steering pump replaced right away, inspect to see if this is the culprit.
 A pump replacement would cost you between $100 to $200 if you do it yourself and around $500 if you get professional service.

-The average cost for serpentine belt replacement is between $110 and $130, parts typically cost around $60 while labor costs would be between $50 and $70.
+A mechanic can inspect the belt and replace it if it’s worn, cracked, or loose.
+The average cost for serpentine belt replacement is between $110 and $130, parts typically cost around $60, while labor costs would be between $50 and $70.

 FAQs on Steering Wheel Hard To Turn

 Some may think that a tight steering wheel is a complicated problem and is hard to handle.
 However, it is still preventable in some cases.
-Here are a few ways to protect your steering wheel from being stiff and help you to notice the problem at the early stage.
+Here are a few ways to protect your steering wheel from becoming stiff and help you notice the problem at the early stage.

-• Quickly and carefully identify the damages with tire that can affect steering wheel
+– Quickly and carefully identify the damages with tire that can affect the steering wheel

 On average, vehicles need a power steering fluid flush every 40,000-80,000 miles.
 In some cases, manufacturer recommendations can go even higher or lower than this range.

 The recommended routine of your power steering fluid flush depends on the vehicle type, as every steering system and fluid needed on each car model can vary.
-To get the better info of your suitable routine, check your owner’s manual for specific recommendations.
+To get better info on a suitable routine, check your owner’s manual for specific recommendations.

 Ball joints are the key components connecting the wheel hubs and the control arms.
-Ball joints create universal pivoting movement between the hubs and control arms to serve a smooth ride and allow drivers to control their vehicle precisely.
+Ball joints create universal pivoting movement between the hubs and control arms to provide a smooth ride and allow drivers to control their vehicles precisely.

 And if the ball joints have issues, it can partly cause hard steering wheels when turning.
 This depends a lot on how much these ball joints are worn out.